 Surprise #2 – The Pyramids are RIGHT THERE.

-My plane landed in Cairo at 8:30 pm so I arrived at my hotel in the dark.
-The Mena Palace is an incredible hotel and the common areas still resemble the palace it once was.
-(Read my write up of the Mena Palace on AFAR.)
+My plane landed in Cairo at 8:30 pm, so I arrived at my hotel in the dark.
+The Mena Palace is an incredible hotel, and the common areas still resemble the palace it once was.
 But it’s the location that wows, more than anything.

 The rooms are in a building separate from the lobby.
 My luggage and I were loaded into a golf cart and taken to my room.
 The attendant showed me the room amenities and then led me to the balcony.
 “Before I go, there is something you must see Madam.
 Please sit.”
 He pointed to the lounge chair on the terrace.
 I sat and looked up.
 Through the dark, just beyond the hotel, I could see one of the Pyramids.
 The attendant pointed out the top of a second one, peeking over the Mena Palace.